capactio/capact/docs/e2e-architecture.md

 Gateway is a GraphQL reverse proxy.
 It aggregates multiple remote GraphQL schemas into a single endpoint.
 It enables UI to have a single destination for all GraphQL operations.

 Based on the GraphQL operation, it forwards the query or mutation to a corresponding service:
-- [Engine](#engine) - for Action CRUD operations,
+- [Engine](#engine) - for CRUD operations on Actions,
-- Local [OCH](#och) - for TypeInstance CRUD operations,
+- Local [OCH](#och) - for create, read, delete operations on TypeInstances,
-- Public [OCH](#och) - for read operations for all other manifests apart except TypeInstance.
+- Public [OCH](#och) - for read operations for all other manifests except for TypeInstance.

 It also runs an additional GraphQL server, which exposes single mutation to change URL for Public [OCH](#och) API aggregated by Gateway.

 ### Engine

 Engine is responsible for validating, rendering and executing Actions.
+Action describes user intention in platform-agnostic way - which Interface or Implementation to run with a given input parameters and artifacts.
+For Kubernetes implementation, we use Kubernetes Custom Resources to store Action data.

-It composes of two modules:
+Engine composes of two modules:
+- GraphQL API server, which exposes platform-agnostic API for managing Actions,
-- Kubernetes operator, which handles Action validation, rendering and execution based on Action Custom Resources,
+- Kubernetes operator, which handles Action validation, rendering and execution based on Action Custom Resources `spec` property.
-- GraphQL API server, which exposes platform-agnostic API for managing Actions.

-Engine consumes both local and public OCH APIs via single Gateway endpoint:
-- to resolve Action prerequisites based on TypeInstances, it uses Local [OCH](#och) API,
-- to resolve other manifests such as Interface or Implementation, it uses Public [OCH](#och) API.
+To resolve Actions, Engine uses GraphQL queries for TypeInstances, Interface and Implementations through Gateway.

 Engine utilizes [SDK](#sdk).
 To execute Actions, it uses Kubernetes Jobs, that executes [Argo](https://github.com/argoproj/argo) workflows.

 ### OCH

-Open Capability Hub stores [OCF](#ocf) manifests and exposes API to access and manage them.
+Open Capability Hub (OCH) stores [OCF](#ocf) manifests and exposes API to access and manage them.
 It uses graph database as a storage for the data.

 OCH works in two modes:
 - Local OCH exposes GraphQL API for managing TypeInstances (create, read, delete operations),
 - Public OCH, which exposes read-only GraphQL API for querying all OCF manifests except TypeInstances.

-Manifests for Public OCH are populated with DB Populator, which directly populates the graph database with manifests from a given directory structure.
+Every manifest for Public OCH has to be signed with [CLI](#cli).
+Signed manifests are populated with DB Populator, which populates the graph database directly from a given directory structure.

 OCH utilizes [SDK](#sdk).